lupyuen/lupyuen.github.io/src/tcc.md

 [(How JavaScript calls our __Zig Wrapper__)](TODO)

-_Zig Compiler compiles TCC without any Code Changes?_
+_Zig Compiler compiles TCC without any code changes?_

 Inside TCC, we stubbed out the [__setjmp / longjmp__](https://github.com/lupyuen/tcc-riscv32-wasm/commit/e30454a0eb9916f820d58a7c3e104eeda67988d8) to make it compile with Zig Compiler.

-(Everything else compiles OK!)
+Everything else compiles OK!

-_Is that really OK?_
+_Is it really OK to stub them out?_

 Well [__setjmp / longjmp__](https://en.wikipedia.org/wiki/Setjmp.h) are called to __Handle Errors__ during TCC Compilation.

 We'll find a better way to express our outrage.
-Instead of jumping around!
+(Instead of jumping around)

 Let's study the Magical Bits inside our Zig Wrapper...